Hylotelephium populifolium (Pall.) H.Ohba

 Poplar-leaved Stonecrop, Showy Stonecrop

-Hylotelephium populifolium is a slowly-spreading, deciduous, succulent subshrub up to 20 inches (50 cm) tall, with dark brown stems and green, heart-shaped leaves with wavy edges.
+Hylotelephium populifolium is a slowly-spreading, deciduous succulent subshrub with dark brown stems and green, heart-shaped leaves with wavy edges.
 It grows up to 20 inches (50 cm) tall.
 Clusters of small, scented, star-shaped, white flowers tinged with pink appear in late summer and early fall.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).